Cystic Acne Treatments At A Glance

 What treatments are available to treat acne cysts?

 Intralesional anti-inflammatory injections – This technique is used to treat large inflamed acne cysts.
-Injections are relatively painless, and most cysts will subside within a day or two.
+Injections are painless, and most cysts will subside within a day or two.
 Ideal for large, red, cysts on the face, neck and back areas.

 Laser treatment with Erbium Spot- this is our specialist technique for treating smaller deeper cysts.
 Micro cystic acne or comedomal acne is notoriously difficult to treat.
 These microcysts may number in the hundreds, and are frequently located on the cheeks, chin, and forehead areas.
 They lie deep in the skin, and are more visible if you stretch the skin, or cause pressure from underneath.
 (For example, push your tongue in your cheek)